Modern Data Warehouse Architectures: From A - Z (NEW)

 This session discusses all the architectural and technical developments.
 How are they interrelated?
 How to migrate to a modern architecture?
 What are the pros and cons of all these developments?

 You Will Learn

-- What the use cases are of Hadoop and Spark in a data warehouse architecture?
+- The use cases of Hadoop and Spark in a data warehouse architecture

-- To distinguish between five levels of BI in the Cloud and how they differ.
+- How to distinguish between five levels of BI in the cloud

-- What the advantages are of using datavault as design technique.
+- The advantages are of using a data vault as a design technique

-- Whether data warehouse automation is a hype or reality.
+- Whether data warehouse automation is hype or reality

-- How Spark can be used to boost query performance and may even replace data marts.
+- How Spark can be used to boost query performance and whether it may even replace data marts

 - Business intelligence specialists and data warehouse designers who want to know about all the new developments.